 Program Admission Deadlines

-Because the Indigenous Social Work Diploma Program is cohort-based, we admit a group of students only once every two years.
+Because the Indigenous Bachelor of Social Work is cohort-based, we admit a group of students only once every two years.
 The next intake is for Fall 2021.
+A second and final call for IBSW applications is open, with a closing date of JULY 15, 2021.

 For further information on this program, please contact: